Introduction

 Kandy Lake

-Kandy Lake is located towards the Eastern part of Kandy City and the last king of Sri Lanka, Sri Wickrama Rajasinghe, built this lake popularly known as ‘Nuwara Wewa’.
+Kandy Lake is located towards the Eastern part of Kandy City, and the last king of Sri Lanka, Sri Wickrama Rajasinghe, built this lake, popularly known as ‘Nuwara Wewa’.
 It is an artificial lake that is also known as the Kiri Muhuda (or the “Sea of Milk”).
-The Kandy Lake Round walking path is very popular with visitors and the walking path around the lake perimeter covers a distance of 2.7 Kilometers at present.
-The whole distance can be walked under the shades of large trees, watching many species of birds and creatures that inhabit the lake such as fish, turtles, and Asian water monitors.

 Udawattekele Sanctuary

-Udawatta Kele Sanctuary or the Royal Forest Park of Kandy is situated on the hillside behind the Temple of the Tooth Relic.
-Consisting of rich biodiversity, the sanctuary is the ideal place for a quick trek where you’ll get to spot rare and endemic bird species among other organisms, such as mammals, reptiles, amphibians, and wet zone butterflies.
-Also contains three Buddhist forest monasteries that one could explore on their trek.
-It was once a pleasure garden for Kandyan royalty and was reserved for the exclusive use of the royal family.
+Udawatta Kele Sanctuary, also known as the Royal Forest Park of Kandy, is situated on the hillside behind the Temple of the Tooth Relic.
+Consisting of rich biodiversity, the sanctuary is the ideal place for a quick trek, where you’ll spot rare and endemic bird species, as well as other organisms, including mammals, reptiles, amphibians, and wet-zone butterflies.

 Ambuluwawa Tower

-Ambuluwawa Tower is located in the suburbs of Gampola Town in Sri Lanka.
+Ambuluwawa Tower is situated in the suburbs of Gampola Town, Sri Lanka.
 It is the first Multi-Religious Center in Sri Lanka.
-You can see a Temple, Kovil, a Mosque, and a Church.
-There has been an increased popularity in recent times especially due to the breathtaking views you can experience when you climb to the top of the Ambuluwawa Tower.
-Reaching the top of Ambuluwawa one can experience the most amazing views which could sometimes be covered by the ongoing mist.
+You can see a Temple, a Kovil, a Mosque, and a Church.
+Reaching the top of Ambuluwawa, one can experience the most amazing views, which the ongoing mist could sometimes cover.

 Ceylon Tea Museum – Places to visit in Kandy

-The Ceylon Tea Museum at Hantane, three kilometers from Kandy city is served by a motorable road that circles the museum and provides easy access and adequate parking facilities for cars and tourist coaches.
+The Ceylon Tea Museum, located in Hantane, three kilometers from Kandy city, is accessible via a motorable road that encircles the museum, providing easy access and ample parking facilities for cars and tourist coaches.

 Closed on Monday